mesosphere/dcos-docs-site/pages/1.13/security/oss/managing-users/external-users/index.md

 ---
 <!-- The source repository for this topic is https://github.com/dcos/dcos-docs-site -->

-An external user is automatically created for the first user who logs in to the DC/OS cluster via the web interface.
+An external user is automatically created for the first user who logs in to the DC/OS cluster via a single sign-on flow through Auth0.

 # Log in external users via the web interface

 1. Launch the DC/OS web interface.

-2. Log in with your username (Google, GitHub, and Microsoft) and password.
+2. Log in through a single sign-on flow using the identity provider of your choice (Google, GitHub, and Microsoft).

 **NOTE**: Additional users must be added by another authorized user before they can log in to DC/OS.